hkamolov/capital/README.md

-3. Importing files that were created by the Capital app -> `Import` button
+3. Importing files that were created by the Capital app -> `Import` button from the menu `File`

 ![capital-save-transactions](screenshots/7.%20importing%20an%20existing%20file%20from%20Capital%20folder.png)